 Kilt Rock and Mealt Falls – Kilt Rock is a sea cliff which is given it’s name due to it’s pleats which resemble the pleats of a kilt.
 Mealt Falls is a beautiful waterfall that falls over the side of Kilt Rock.
 This is a popular spot on the Isle of Skye that does get very busy, and there’s not much space where you can actually get a good view of the waterfall, so we would recommend coming here early in the day where it should be less busy and you should get a good view.

-Old Man of Storr – The Old Man of Storr may seem nothing more than a rocky hill but it is probably the most popular spot on the Isle of Skye and countless people make the journey to see it every year.
-It is said to have the face of an old man and that is where the Old Man of Storr gets it’s name.
+The Old Man of Storr – The Old Man of Storr may seem nothing more than a rocky hill but it is probably the most popular spot on the Isle of Skye and countless people make the journey to see it every year.
+It is said to have the face of an old man and that is where it gets it’s name.

-When we visited the Old Man of Storr, we could hardly see it as the weather was bad and the fog completely covered it so all we saw was the outline of it unfortunately.
-We definitely want to try and go back on a clear day so that we can see it better.
+When we visited we could hardly see it as the weather was bad and the fog completely covered it so all we saw was the outline of it unfortunately.
+We definitely want to try and go back when it’s not so cloudy so that we can see it better.

-Fairy Pools – The fairy pools are a collection of crystal clear turquoise pools, streams and waterfalls set at the foot of the Black Cuillin mountains of the Isle of Skye.
+The fairy pools – The fairy pools are a collection of crystal clear green and turquoise pools, streams and waterfalls set at the foot of the Black Cuillin mountains of the Isle of Skye.
 The fairy pools are a popular spot for wild swimming if you’re brave enough to take on the cold water!

-The fairy pools were our favourite thing that we did on the Isle of Skye, we thought they were so beautiful and really enjoyed the hike.
+The fairy pools were our favourite thing that we did on the Isle of Skye, we thought they were so beautiful and really enjoyed the walk.

 Hector’s Highland Cows – When you think about Scotland there’s one iconic Scottish mascot that I’m sure will pop into your mind – the Highland Cow!
 It’s on everyone’s bucket list to see and get photos of these gorgeous, friendly cows, and we found the perfect spot to do this.